In Conversation: Prof. Guenter Emberger

 In Conversation: Prof. Maria Attard

 What makes a city truly livable?
 Beyond infrastructure and skylines, it’s about how people move—freely, safely, and sustainably.
-In this episode, Prof. Maria Attard from the University of Malta and Dr. Furqaan Bhat from the IST Lab explore how active mobility shapes vibrant, inclusive cities.
+In this episode, Prof. Maria Attard from the University of Malta and Dr. Furqan Bhat from the IST Lab explore how active mobility shapes vibrant, inclusive cities.
 From walkability to participatory planning, they unpack the elements that make streets more people-centric.
 Tune in to discover how cities can thrive when people, not just vehicles, take centre stage.

 In Conversation: Prof. Aruna Sivakumar

 Prof. Aruna Sivakumar from Imperial College London, in conversation with Ms. Maneesha B, explores how cities like London are reimagining mobility through policy, planning, and technology.
-From bold initiatives like Low Emission Zones, Congestion Pricing to integrated transit networks, this episode delves into what it takes to build transport systems that are resilient, inclusive, and future-ready..
+From bold initiatives like Low Emission Zones, Congestion Pricing to integrated transit networks, this episode delves into what it takes to build transport systems that are resilient, inclusive, and future-ready.
 Tune in as we bridge lessons from London to the challenges and opportunities in fast-growing Indian cities.

 Design Jam: Reimagine Bengaluru